Sunday, November 23, 2008

 >>> Ref.
 VedaBase => Bg 5.29

-The real cause of enmity and war is envy- of other living entities and of Krishna Himself.
-Even though Daksa was posted in a very high and prestigious position, even though he was very learned and endowed with all material qualities, and even though he was engaged in offering sacrifices, still his heart was not pure.
+The real cause of enmity and war is envy— towards other living entities and towards Krishna Himself.
+Even though Daksa was posted in a very high and prestigious position, even though he was very learned and endowed with all material qualities, and even though he was engaged in offering sacrifices, his heart was not pure.
 Lust, anger, greed and envy are common infections in the heart of the conditioned souls, and they just wait for an opportunity to become manifested in different forms.
 For one who is not self-controlled, the object of these feelings may be anyone, at any moment.
 Even a materially exalted personality like Daksa could not curb a public display of his real mind.
-In the ‘Hitopadesa’ there is a wonderful and very instructive story called ‘The Blue Jackal’.
+In the Hitopadesa there is a wonderful and very instructive story called ‘The Blue Jackal.’
 Once a jackal was roaming here and there in search of food, and by accident it fell in a tube filled with blue ink.
-Someway or other, it managed to escape alive, but from the tail up to the ears it was completely blue.
-The other animals in the forest started wondering: “Which kind of animal is that?”, “We have never seen such a creature before!”
+In some way or other, it managed to escape alive, but from the tail up to the ears it was completely blue.
+The other animals in the forest started wondering: “Which kind of animal is that?”
+“We have never seen such a creature before!”
 Taking the opportunity, the jackal introduced itself: “I was sent by God to rule over all of you.
 Accept me as your king and offer me your respects.”
 Upon hearing this, all the animals immediately bowed down to the jackal.
 In this way, the blue jackal spent a long time enjoying life, pretending to be a special creature.
-One day, however, its fellow-jackals became indignant and decided to expose the farce.
-In a full-moon night they gathered and started howling.
+One day, however, its fellow jackals became indignant and decided to expose the farce.
+On a full-moon night, they gathered and started howling.
 The blue jackal could not resist and also joined them.
 Seeing that, the tigers and lions understood the whole thing and felt outraged, thus they killed the impostor immediately.
 So, the idea is that only an external show of devotional service will not do.
 Srila Prabhupada says:

 “We will establish hundreds of temples, and they will all be very opulent.
 But if you do not follow the instruction of the spiritual master, they will just be show-bottle.
 Do you know what show-bottle means?
 It means coloured water in a bottle which looks just like medicine, but which does not work.”